bgavran/Compositional_Deep_Learning/README.md

 **TODO**:
 * Implement derivatives of general tensor contraction operations using Einstein notation
-* Port this to Idris - dependent types seem needed for properly implementing **Para** as a category
 * Provide working examples of training simple neural networks